ASSERT-KTH/sorald/README.md

                              One or more rule violation specifiers.
 Specifiers can be gathered with the 'mine' command using the --stats-output-file option.
-      --workspace=<soraldWorkspace>
-                             The path to a folder that will be used as workspace by Sorald, i.e. the path for the output.
 ```

 > **Note:** Some rules (e.g. 1444) are marked as "incomplete".
 This means that